bleachbit/docs/_posts/2015-09-25-shred-files-and-wipe-disks.md

 Normally when software deletes a file, only the "metadata" is erased: that means the complete contents often can easily be recovered, so BleachBit (and similar applications) offer secure erase features (also called secure wipe, secure overwriting, or file shredding) to permanently remove data.
 Some applications even advertise "advanced" erasure methods referencing important names in security such as Gutmann, the United States Department of Defense, and the NSA, but these references often mislead people to waste time on snake oil technological remedies while ignoring important basics.
 Any product or method suggesting a convenient, comprehensive solution to security is deceptive: convenience and security oppose each other.
 This guide will explain **how 1 pass is enough, but 35 passes are not enough.** Regardless of the tools you use, please read this guide carefully and completely.

+## tl;dr: Secure File Deletion

+**1 pass is enough.
+35 passes are snake oil.**

+"DoD 7-pass" and "Gutmann 35-pass" are widely misunderstood: even Gutmann called the 35-pass method "voodoo."
+The DoD standard only applies to wiping entire drives, not individual files.
+For drives leaving DoD custody, only physical destruction is approved.

+**Limits to know:**
+- File shredding may miss old data if the file shrank or moved
+- Free-space wiping misses remapped bad sectors
+- Neither touches backups, cloud, ISPs, etc.

+**Escalating options:** shred files → wipe empty space → DBAN the whole drive → physical destruction.

 ## Myths and legends